QuadSpinner/Gaea-Docs/source/Guide/0-Getting Started/1-Interface/4-Properties.md

 - **Color**: They allow you to choose a color for the color production nodes.
 - **File**: They allow you to choose a file from your computer.

-Some nodes may have special controls specific to them, like the @Directed-Erosion-Node.
+Some nodes may have special controls specific to them.

 {.TIP}
 > One of the easiest ways to learn about a node's properties is to experiment, changing them to different values across the range to see the effect they have.